-- civic regalia - paintings and fine arts (the Copeland Collection) - museum collections comprise fine and decorative arts, social history, archaeology, photographs, prints and natural science exhibits - buildings and structures including historical sites, monuments and statues.
+- civic regalia - paintings and fine arts (the Copeland Collection) - museum collections comprise fine and decorative arts, social history, archaeology, photographs, prints and natural science exhibits. - buildings and structures.

 (i) Civic Regalia

 Civic regalia, comprising mayoral chains, ceremonial mace and items of jewellery, is included in the Balance Sheet at an insurance valuation based on the estimated replacement cost of each item.
 Valuations were carried out by Michael King Ltd in February 2012.